A Simple Hierarchical Pooling Data Structure for Loop Closure: Methodology

 \section{Methodology}

-Since our focus is on a spatial structure that facilitates loop closure query, we adopt components from recent state-of-the-art methods as a baseline, and compare such a baseline against the same components integrated within our data structure.
-Specifically, we adopt~\cite{mur2014fast} as a baseline, consisting of a bag-of-words where each word is an element of a dictionary of descriptors obtained off-line by hierarchical k-means clustering, with each word weighted by its inverse document frequency.
-FAST detectors~\cite{rosten2006machine} and BRIEF descriptors~\cite{calonder2010brief} are employed, and TF-IDF~\cite{blei2003latent,aizawa2003information,sivic2003video} is used to classify the BoW relative to the inverse index.
+Since our focus is on a spatial structure that facilitates accelerated loop closure queries, we integrate components from recent state-of-the-art methods within our data structure and adopt such methods as a baseline, against which we compare our method.
+Specifically, we adopt~\cite{mur2015orb} as a baseline, consisting of a BoW where each word is an element of a dictionary of descriptors obtained off-line by hierarchical k-means clustering, with each word weighted by its inverse document frequency.
+FAST detectors~\cite{rosten2006machine} and BRIEF descriptors~\cite{calonder2010brief} are employed, and TF-IDF~\cite{blei2003latent,aizawa2003information,sivic2003video} is used to weigh the BoW relative to the inverse document frequency.
 This standard pipeline, with different clustering procedures to generate the dictionary and different features, comprises most basic large-scale retrieval systems, including appearance-only loop closure.
 However, the number of false alarms in large-scale settings is crippling, so temporal consistency and geometric verification are typically used as correction mechanisms.
-In a topological loop closure setting, matches against different images that are adjacent in time are lumped together as a single match, and highest-scoring matches are checked for temporal consistency with previous time series data.